m1kadev/fxg/README.md

 ## todo :)

-- add web server
 - write the wiki
+- when a .html file is found in the /src folder, copy it verbatim
-- make sure there's no dead code when using (or not using) features
+- make sure there's no dead code when using (or not using) features (for release)

 ## Usage